-- 1. The admission requirements will be published on the websites of the master program from the 1st of October onwards before the start of the next academic year.
-Admission to the Master's program is possible for an applicant who has obtained a (bio)medical, Life Sciences or related Bachelor's degree obtained at an institution of academic higher education, which meets the following requirements: - a.
+- The admission requirements will be published on the websites of the master program from the 1st of October onwards before the start of the next academic year.
+Admission to the Master's program is possible for an applicant who has obtained a biomedical or related Bachelor's degree at an institution of academic higher education, and who meets the following requirements: - a.
 Well-developed academic skills including writing and presenting skills, the ability to evaluate and apply knowledge, and the ability to engage in critical thinking. - b.
 A clear motivation and talent for participation in the program.

 - c.
-Basic knowledge of Molecular Biology, Immunology, Human Anatomy, Physiology and Pathology. - d.
-Preferably a minimum grade-point average of 7.5 (or international equivalent, e.g. a B+, or a GPA of 3.4); and a minimum grade of 8 (or international equivalent, e.g. an A, or a GPA of 4.0), for the Bachelor's thesis.
-If students have lower grades, they are also invited to apply for the program. - e.
-Pass the admission assessment test of the program. - 2.
+Basic knowledge of Molecular Biology, Oncology & Immunology. - d.
+Basic research laboratory skills (preferably a bachelor internship of > 12 EC). - e.
+Pass both parts of the admission assessment test of the program with a minimal grade of 5.50.
+The assessment test consists of two parts knowledge academic understanding and critical thinking. - 2.
 An applicant should show that they have sufficient level of proficiency in English by meeting at least one of the following standards, no more than two (2) years before the start of the program at the VU: - a. (academic) IELTS (>6.5) - b.
 TOEFL paper-based test and TOEFL-ITP (> 580) - c.
 TOEFL internet-based test (> 92) - d.
 Cambridge Certificate of Proficiency in English (CPE) or the Cambridge Certificate of Advanced English (CEA) Score C - 3.
-Applicants who: - a. completed an English-taught secondary or higher education degree in Canada, the United States, the United Kingdom, Ireland, New Zealand or Australia or - b. have earned a Bachelor's or Master's degree in an English-taught program accredited by NVAO in the Netherlands, or - c. have earned a Bachelor's or Master's degree in an accredited English-taught program in another member state of the European Union - d. have earned a VWO diploma or equivalent diploma in which English of a comparable level is required.
+The requirements referred to in paragraph 2 do not apply to an applicant who: - a.
+Completed an English-taught secondary or higher education degree in Canada, the United States, the United Kingdom, Ireland, New Zealand or Australia or - b.
+Has earned a Bachelor's or Master's degree in an English-taught program accredited by NVAO in the Netherlands, or - c.
+Has earned a Bachelor's or Master's degree in an accredited English-taught program in another member state of the European Union - d. have earned a VWO diploma or equivalent diploma in which English of a comparable level is required - 4.
+Dutch degree holders must have passed the English courses in their previous education.
+In case the admission board decides that the level of English proficiency is not sufficient based on the previous education and/or admission assessment test, students will be asked to provide a VU-test English-language proficiency: TOEFL-ITP certificate (> 580).